 Powdered marble are also often used to produce animal supplements.
 Crushed marbles are soft easily soluble, and rich in calcium.

-The most common use of marble that we can relate to is its use as tombstone or cemetery markers.
+The most common use of marble that we can relate to is its use as a tombstone or cemetery markers.
 It is easy to cut and engrave on marbles.

 These are some of the popular uses of marble.
 To know more about the properties and different types of rocks you can keep visiting BYJU’s or download our app for interesting content and learning experience.